zsobin/DatabaseWebApp/README.md

   6) Copy ONLY the `config` variable from the snippet, and add it you your head.ejs, replacing my config!
 The only thing you'll need to edit is the apiKey.
 Copy the one given to you from Firebase, and replace it with the enviroment variable `apiKey` that we'll set up in the next steps.

 II.
 Hook up the API Key
-  7) Grab the api key provided by firebase and run `heroku config:set API_KEY=whateveryourapikeyis` in your terminal (Substituting whateveryourapikeyis for whatever your API key is)
+  1) Grab the api key provided by firebase and run `heroku config:set API_KEY=whateveryourapikeyis` in your terminal (Substituting whateveryourapikeyis for whatever your API key is)
-  8) Then run `heroku config:get API_KEY -s >> .env`.
+  2) Then run `heroku config:get API_KEY -s >> .env`.
 This way you can use API_KEY in your local environment and on heroku without actually having it in your code.
 Bots continuously scrape github looking for apikeys to abuse!

 III.
 Update the rest of your code!
-  9) Update your index.ejs to add the new html that we'll need for the form and for displaying posts
+  3) Update your index.ejs to add the new html that we'll need for the form and for displaying posts
-  10) Update your main.js with the bottom 2 functions used for auth- window.onload and toggleSignIn
+  4) Update your main.js with the bottom 2 functions used for auth- window.onload and toggleSignIn
-  11) Update your main.js to handle adding and displaying posts- handleMessageFormSubmit, addMessage and initializeStreamListener
+  5) Update your main.js to handle adding and displaying posts- handleMessageFormSubmit, addMessage and initializeStreamListener
-  12) Try it out!
+  6) Try it out!
 Let us know if you get stuck.
 We can help you debug anything you run into.
 When you've been successful, go to your app on firebase and check out the database.
 You'll be able to see all the posts you've successfully stored!
+  7) Really read through the code and try to understand what's going on.
+Let me know if anything is confusing and I'll happily explain!

 IV.
 Make it your own!
 Here are some ideas to get started with:
 - Make the app look less awful! (my bad)